 Milton and Gertrude Chernin Professor Neil Gilbert is the co-director of the Center for Child and Youth Policy, director of the Center for Comparative Family Welfare and Poverty Research and the founding director of the Family Welfare Research Group.

-Assistant Professor Anu Manchikanti Gómez is a population scientist who works at the nexus of the reproductive health, rights and justice frameworks.
+Assistant Professor Anu Manchikanti Gómez is a health equity researcher who works at the nexus of the reproductive health, rights and justice frameworks.
 Her current research focuses on using a reproductive justice lens to examine multilevel influences on young women of color’s contraceptive decision-making.